 - supply of professional products and equipment for sale to salon professionals

-A salon professional is someone who has studied at and obtained valid certification from a reputable provider of training services to perform cosmetic treatments.
+A salon professional is someone who has studied at and obtained a valid formal qualification from a reputable provider of training services to perform cosmetic treatments.
 Specific training is required for each type of cosmetic service within the separate branches specialising in Hair care, Health & Skincare and Nail care.

-If you’re a qualified beauty industry professional, please click here join us!
+If you’re a qualified beauty industry professional, please click here to join us!

 Why become a member?

-Becoming a Member of the NBIPA will help us build a network of reputable practitioners and provide a database for consumers to ensure that the services provided and salons providing them meet the NBIPA industry and criteria.
+Becoming a Member of the NBIPA will help us build a network of reputable practitioners and provide a database for consumers to ensure that the services provided and salons providing them meet the NBIPA’s membership criteria.
 Our Standards describe the skills of good practice, knowledge and competencies required and are based on those adopted internationally.

 All NBIPA members are listed on the NBIPA Directory for individuals and businesses operating in the Namibian beauty industry.
-The directory is a resource for both consumers and professionals that shows which establishments and service providers are committed to upholding the exceptional standards of conduct, quality and service levels within the Namibian salon industry.
+The directory is a resource for both consumers and professionals that showcases the establishments and service providers who are committed to upholding the exceptional standards of conduct, quality and service levels within the Namibian salon industry.